skyhitblog/skyhitblog.github.io/index.md

 I day dream a lot.
 As much as that, I love working on new ideas.

-I've worked with companies like Bitdefender and Amasty, I've an experience as a Developer, Webmaster, Content Creator and Digital Marketer.
+I've worked with companies like Bitdefender and Amasty and have an experience as a Developer, Webmaster, Content Creator and Digital Marketer.

 Before passing my high school I started making money online via Blogging and Freelancing.